 Calls to action are underrated - 11 ideas for the perfect CTA

-Working in sales and marketing for over 20 years, the 'call to action' or CTA is part of most campaign or pitch repertoire.
-So it is surprising that so many organisations forget to include a call to action at all!
-While others don't make the most of the humble CTA.
+Whilst working in sales and marketing for over 20 years, the simpe 'call to action' or CTA is a part of most campaigns or pitch repertoire, so it is surprising that so many organisations don't make the most of the humble CTA, while others forget to include a call to action at all!

-This article was inspired after receiving an item with a welcome message but sadly no call to action enclosed to help me re-engage.
-A big missed opportunity, especially as praise had been hard earned, but the customer journey met a dead end at that point.
-A simple CTA would have allowed them to do a number of things.
-Read on to find out what you could be missing out on?
+This blog was inspired after receiving an product with a warm welcoming message but sadly no call to action, missing the opportunity to help us to re-engage further.
+Especially as praise had been hard earned, but unfortunately the customer journey met a dead end at that point.
+A simple CTA would have allowed this business generate future revenue.
+Read our blog to find out what you could be missing.
 We have included real life examples and 11 useful ideas for the perfect CTA.

 What is a CTA - A Definition